 Where is the EGLE Drinking Water Laboratory located?

-The EGLE Drinking Water Laboratory is located at 3350 N Martin Luther King Jr. Blvd., Lansing, MI 48906.
+The EGLE Drinking Water Laboratory is located at 3350 N. Martin Luther King Jr. Blvd., Lansing, MI 48906.

 -

-What are the laboratory's hours?
+What are the EGLE Drinking Water Laboratory's hours?

-The EGLE Drinking Water Laboratory is open Monday through Friday from 8:00am to 5:00pm, except holidays.
-Samples may be dropped off at the laboratory Monday through Thursday, 8:00am to 4:30pm and Friday 8:00am to 3:30pm.
+Samples may be dropped off by appointment only at the laboratory Monday through Thursday, 8:00am to 4:30pm and Friday 8:00am to 3:30pm.